-L specifies that the last result determined is to be reset.
+T the current total result is to be reset.

 Use of the CLEAR (L) form of this operator resets the last result even if a skip was performed.
 The last result depends on the value the last operator (except logical operators) determined.